 12,000-7,000 BC – Paleoindian Period — The first people to live in Kansas were descended from Asian immigrants who entered North America by crossing into Alaska.

-1 – 1000 – Woodland Period — This time was marked by great changes in social systems and living practices, including the widespread making of pottery vessels and improvements in chipped stone tools, and bow and arrows.
+1 – 1000 – Woodland Period — This time was marked by great changes in social systems and living practices, including the widespread making of pottery vessels and improvements in chipped stone tools and bows and arrows.

-1000 – 1500 – Village Gardener Period – During this period most of the Native Americans began a dual economy, based on bison hunting and farming, supplemented by small-scale hunting and gathering of wild foods.
+1000 – 1500 – Village Gardener Period – During this period, most Native Americans began a dual economy based on bison hunting and farming, supplemented by small-scale hunting and gathering of wild foods.
 The use of the bow and arrow became widespread.

 1500 – 1800 – Protohistoric Period – The time shortly before and after the arrival of Europeans in the New World.

 1540-1541 – Spanish explorer, Francisco Vazquez de Coronado, marched north from Mexico in search of the Seven Cities of Cíbola.
-In New Mexico, he was told about the Land of Quivira, and he turned northeast.
-By the summer of 1541, he had reached the Arkansas River in Kansas, crossing it near present Dodge City and continued northeast to a site now called Coronado Heights, a hill northwest of Lindsborg, Kansas.
-Having found no gold in Quivira, Coronado and his men returned to New Mexico.
+He was told about the Land of Quivira in New Mexico, and he turned northeast.
+By the summer of 1541, he had reached the Arkansas River in Kansas, crossing it near present Dodge City and continuing northeast to a site now called Coronado Heights, a hill northwest of Lindsborg, Kansas.
+Having found no gold in Quivira, Coronado, and his men returned to New Mexico.

 1542 – Father Juan de Padilla, a priest who had accompanied Coronado, returned to Kansas, hoping to bring Christianity to the Indians.
 However, he was killed by those he tried to help.
 Father Padilla is said to have been the first Christian martyr in America.